Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GT 440 1.5GB should in theory be a lot superior to the GeForce GT 320 overall. (explain)
+Memory BandwidthThe GeForce GT 440 1.5GB should theoretically perform quite a bit faster than the GeForce GT 320 overall. (explain)

-Texel RateThe GeForce GT 440 1.5GB will be a little bit (approximately 10%) more effective at texture filtering than the GeForce GT 320. (explain)
+Texel RateThe GeForce GT 440 1.5GB will be a bit (about 10%) more effective at texture filtering than the GeForce GT 320. (explain)

-Pixel RateThe GeForce GT 440 1.5GB is much (approximately 230%) more effective at full screen anti-aliasing than the GeForce GT 320, and capable of handling higher resolutions better. (explain)
+Pixel RateThe GeForce GT 440 1.5GB should be much (about 230%) faster with regards to full screen anti-aliasing than the GeForce GT 320, and also capable of handling higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison